 - Provide an evidence-base for WBCPC, our member organisations and partners worldwide to benchmark and better understand variations in the patient experience and measure progress and impact in the future.

 - Inform the advocacy work of WBCPC and our member organisations and provide an evidence base to support it.

 - Maximise the potential for findings of the study to be adopted by healthcare services across the world by engaging relevant national and regional organisations.

-We invite you to come back soon for more information, and in the meantime if you would like to get involved or contribute in any way, please do get in touch with us at email@example.com
+We invite you to get in touch with us regarding Global Bladder Cancer Patient Survey, especially if you would like to get involved or contribute in any way, please do get in touch with us at firstname.lastname@example.org

 This study represents a true collective effort among the bladder cancer community.

 The day-to-day work is led by the WBCPC secretariat, with strategic guidance from the Expert Advisory Committee.
 The ultimate decision-making ability residing with our Expert Advisory Committee Chairs and Board of Directors.
 Our member bladder cancer patient organisations are consulted regularly throughout the project and invited to provide input on all aspects of the study methodology, and outputs.
 Additionally, the WBCPC Patient Advisory Panel consisting of bladder cancer patients and survivors provides guidance and insight.

 Quality Health, an experienced survey provider, is leading the survey creation, data collection and analysis (https://quality-health.co.uk/).